krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     If this relation is not specified, the default is to listen on TCP port 88 (the standard port).
 Prior to release 1.13, the default was not to listen for TCP connections at all.

+**kpasswd_listen**
+    (Comma-separated list.)
+Tells the :ref:`kadmind(8)` daemon to only bind to certain addresses for kpasswd.
+An optional port number, separated from the address by a colon, may be included.
+If the name or address contains colons (for example, if it is an IPv6 address), enclose it in square brackets to distinguish the colon from a port separator.
+    (NOTE: The daemon expects all addresses specified to exist and be able to be bound to.
+If it fails binding to any of the addresses then the daemon will fail to start.)

 **master_key_name**
     (String.)
 Specifies the name of the principal associated with the